 v.
 It is important that as much notice as is practically possible is given when a member of staff informs their manager of a medical appointment.

 vi.
 This guidance does not prevent a line manager and member of staff from mutually agreeing a different arrangement if this enables the medical appointment to take place as soon as possible, while minimising impact and disruption on work and works for the member of staff.

-• Under point ii, a medical appointment at 8am would not count as working time, but one at 5pm would count (till 5.20pm)
+- Under point ii, a medical appointment at 8am would not count as working time, but one at 5pm would count until 5.20pm).

-Subject to the operational needs of the University to deliver services effectively and where Departments chose to introduce the scheme flexi-time is available to all staff apart from casual workers, staff whose contracts require the working of specific fixed hours (e.g. staff working shifts) and academic staff, since academic staff already have flexibilities within their contract.
+Subject to the operational needs of the University to deliver services effectively and where Departments choose to introduce the scheme, flexi-time is available to all staff apart from casual workers, staff whose contracts require the working of specific fixed hours (e.g. staff working shifts) and academic staff, since academic staff already have flexibilities within their contract.

 A flexi-time scheme allows staff to have an element of flexibility over their working hours.
 It involves flexible start and finish times around ‘core working hours’ (when attendance is required) and within the limitations of the ‘bandwidth’ (the earliest and latest times between which hours can be worked) allow staff more choice, subject to the operational requirements, over their working hours.

 The ‘normal working hours pattern’ for a full time member of staff is: Monday to Thursday 9.00am to 5.20pm and Friday 9.00am to 5.10pm with one unpaid hour for lunch.